bms5213-F2021/project3/README.md

 In general, you have two overall sets or conditions of data (Control and Stress/experimental).
 Within each set, there is **paired** data where the observations you have are two-dimensional.
 In one dimension you have individuals (who are independent of each other).
 In this specific case, the second dimension of the data corresponds to the observations for each individual.
 These observations are taken pre- and post- __ ; therefore, the pre- and post- observations are not independent of each other because they stem from the same individual.
 With paired data we want to treat each pair as a group, keeping the related info connected.

+#### Question

+For each condition of data (control and stress), does the concentration of IgA in fecal supernatants from stool samples increase from Embryonic Day 7 to Embryonic Day 20?

+[e.g. Do we observe a statistically significant increase in the mean IgA concentration of post-stress data (E20) compared to pre-stress data (E7) within each condition?]

 #### What we want from the plot

 We want a plot that shows the paired Pre and Post IgA concentrations, separating the conditions (control and stress) into different subpanels.